-- Gently flex the curtain in the center and remove it from the right side. - Slide the left pin out.
+- Gently flex the curtain in the center and remove it from the right side. - · Slide the left pin out.

-B. Remove the water trough
+B. Remove the water trough and water diverter from the bottom of the evaporator.

-- Depress tabs on right and left side of the water trough. - Allow front of water trough to drop as you pull forward to disengage the rear pins.
+- Depress tabs on right and left side of the water trough. - Allow front of water trough to drop as you pull forward to disengage the rear pins. - Loosen thumbscrew on left side of water diverter tray. - Allow left side of tray to drop as you pull the tray to the left to slide the right pin out.